 “I don’t think people are in over their heads,” Thompson said in an interview with Brookings.
 “My feeling is we could see a leveling off in prices, but not a 20-to-50 percent drop.
 People probably wouldn’t lose their homes.”

 The paper draws its conclusions from a series of homebuyer surveys that began in 1988 in four counties: Alameda County, California, including Oakland and much of the East Bay; Middlesex County, Massachusetts, including Cambridge and areas north and west of Boston; Milwaukee County, Wisconsin; and Orange County, California, including Anaheim and Irvine.
 A total of 7,699 homebuyers have responded to these surveys.

-Robert Shiller works with the Chicago Mercantile Exchange on home price index futures and serves on the index committee of Standard and Poor’s SPGlobal.
+Robert J. Shiller works with the Chicago Mercantile Exchange on home price index futures and serves on the S&P CoreLogic Case-Shiller Index Committee of Standard and Poor’s S&P Global.
 He also consults for Barclays Bank.
-The authors did not receive financial support from any firm or person for this article or, other than the aforementioned, from any firm or person with a financial or political interest in this article.
-Other than the aforementioned, they are currently not an officer, director, or board member of any organization with an interest in this article.
+The authors did not receive financial support from any firm or person for this paper or, other than the aforementioned, from any firm or person with a financial or political interest in this paper.
+Other than the aforementioned, they are currently not an officer, director, or board member of any organization with an interest in this paper.